halaSEBBAH/Cars-Model-Recognition/README.md

 SIFT(Scale-invariant feature transform) consists on calculating a dexcriptory vector (using derivation of LoG)for images in images database and recalculating the descriptory vector for request images and finding similar images using distance between vectors

 for details we refer [this article](https://towardsdatascience.com/sift-scale-invariant-feature-transform-c7233dc60f37)

+for the implementation we used predefined functions in OpenCv library
 ```
-# predefined SIFT function in OpenCV library
 sift = cv2.xfeatures2d.SIFT_create()
 ```

 ### Step 3 : image recognition using deep learning and computer vision
-we used convolutionnal neural networks to make the classifiers , as deep neural networks are actually very popular and aknowledged to be performant in classification tasks .
+we used convolutionnal neural networks to make the classifiers , as deep neural networks are aknowledged to be performant in classification tasks .

 <img src="Images/CNN.PNG">